corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-cipher-suite.md

-The `corda-cipher-suite` module as a part of the `Corda Crypto API` consisting of several modules.
-The module defines code artifacts that are required to implement integrations with HSMs beyond supported by R3.
-The module is used by Corda Platform.
+The `corda-cipher-suite` module is one of several modules of the `Corda Crypto API`.
+The module defines code artifacts that are required to implement integrations with HSMs beyond those supported by R3.
+The module is used by the Corda platform.